Probability distribution: General probability definition

 The concept of probability function is made more rigorous by defining it as the element of a probability space $(X, \mathcal{A}, P)$, where $X$ is the set of possible outcomes, $\mathcal{A}$ is the set of all subsets $E \subset X$ whose probability can be measured, and $P$ is the probability function, or probability measure, that assigns a probability to each of these measurable subsets $E \in \mathcal{A}$.

 Probability distributions usually belong to one of two classes.

-A discrete probability distribution is applicable to the scenarios where the set of possible outcomes is discrete (e.g. a coin toss, a roll of a die) and the probabilities are encoded by a discrete list of the probabilities of the outcomes; in this case the discrete probability distribution is known as probability mass function.
-On the other hand, absolutely continuous probability distributions are applicable to scenarios where the set of possible outcomes can take on values in a continuous range (e.g. real numbers), such as the temperature on a given day.
+A discrete probability distribution is applicable to the scenarios where the set of possible outcomes is discrete (e.g. a coin toss, a roll of a die) and the probabilities are encoded by a discrete list of the probabilities of the outcomes; in this case probabilities are described by a probability mass function, and the probability distribution is given by a sum of the probability mass function.

+An absolutely continuous probability distribution is applicable to scenarios where the set of possible outcomes can take on values in a continuous range (e.g. real numbers), such as the temperature on a given day.
 In the absolutely continuous case, probabilities are described by a probability density function, and the probability distribution is by definition the integral of the probability density function.
 The normal distribution is a commonly encountered absolutely continuous probability distribution.
 More complex experiments, such as those involving stochastic processes defined in continuous time, may demand the use of more general probability measures.

 A probability distribution whose sample space is one-dimensional (for example real numbers, list of labels, ordered labels or binary) is called univariate, while a distribution whose sample space is a vector space of dimension 2 or more is called multivariate.
 A univariate distribution gives the probabilities of a single random variable taking on various different values; a multivariate distribution (a joint probability distribution) gives the probabilities of a random vector – a list of two or more random variables – taking on various combinations of values.
 Important and commonly encountered univariate probability distributions include the binomial distribution, the hypergeometric distribution, and the normal distribution.
 A commonly encountered multivariate distribution is the multivariate normal distribution.

 Besides the probability function, the cumulative distribution function, the probability mass function and the probability density function, the moment generating function and the characteristic function also serve to identify a probability distribution, as they uniquely determine an underlying cumulative distribution function.

 Figure 2: The probability density function (pdf) of the normal distribution, also called Gaussian or "bell curve", the most important absolutely continuous random distribution.
 As notated on the figure, the probabilities of intervals of values correspond to the area under the curve.